 Graphic

-• The US 20 Corridor Association has been working on this project since the 1960's.
-The legislators along the corridor have set US 20 as their number one priority.
+The US 20 Corridor Association has been working on this project since the 1960s.
+Legislators along the corridor have set statewide four-lane US 20 as their number one priority.

-• The corridor is almost finished with less than 92 miles of this vital transportation link to complete.
-The gap left to complete is from Sioux City to Fort Dodge which would greatly enhance the transportation network for thousands of businesses.
+The corridor is almost finished with 32 miles of this vital transportation link to be programmed for construction.
+The gap left to complete is from Early to Moville which would greatly enhance the transportation network for thousands of businesses.

-• This project would be leading the nation in completing a corridor that showcases native plantings including recreation and tourism which appears to be the Governor's and the Legislature's priority, as well as enhancing and promoting economic development.
+This project would be leading the nation in completing a corridor that showcases native plantings including recreation and tourism, as well as enhancing and promoting economic development.

-• The Corridor Association is composed of counties outside the immediate corridor area.
+The US 20 Corridor Association is composed of counties outside the immediate corridor area.

-• The states bordering Iowa are working on highway improvement projects to connect with this corridor.
-Improvements are planned from Nebraska and Illinois to Wisconsin to tie to US 20.
+The states bordering Iowa are working on highway improvement projects to connect with this corridor.
+Improvements are planned in Nebraska and Illinois to tie to US 20.
+US Highway 151 in Wisconsin has been upgraded to a four-lane facility from Dubuque to Milwaukee already.

-• The corridor would be of great benefit to our agricultural industries.
-New ethanol plants being built near Galva and Cleghorn will need a network worthy of providing them with raw product as well as trucking the finished product.
-50% of the Northwest Iowa billion dollar corn and soybean crop is shipped by truck.
+The corridor will be of great benefit to our agricultural industries.
+Biofuels plants count on transportation infrastructure toprovide them with raw product as well as trucking the finished product.

-• The US 20 Corridor Association is a coalition of many groups: City and county officials, economic developers, Councils of Government, Chambers of Commerce, County Conservation Boards, DNR, DOT, Trees Forever, Iowa State University Department of Landscape Architects, University of Northern Iowa, trucking firms, industries and retail businesses, as well as interested citizens.
+The US 20 Corridor Association is a coalition of many groups: City and county officials, economic developers, Councils of Government, Chambers of Commerce, County Conservation Boards, DNR, DOT, Trees Forever, trucking firms, industries and retail businesses, as well as interested citizens.

 president